October 1st

 Meaning of the subhAShita:

-Hey tongue, know thy limits - in speech as well as in food (taste).
+Hey tongue, know thy limits - in speech and in eating food (taste).
 Certainly, both over-eating and over-talking could kill!

 Commentary:

-This shloka is telling the tongue to know its limits.
-Like they say, it is the one organ that doesn't have a bone but should be very aware of its bounds.
-Over-indulgence in conversations or in satiating the taste buds (eating) could both prove disastrous.
+The poet of this shloka is warning the tongue to be mindful of its limits.
+As they say, the tongue is the one organ that doesn't have a bone but should be very aware of its bounds.
+Over-indulging in conversations or in satiating the taste buds (eating) could both prove disastrous.

-1. Speech: because thoughtless words (especially from the leaders) can destroy nations.
+1. Speech, because thoughtless words (especially from the leaders) can destroy nations.
+The wound of a tongue is deeper than that of a sword.
 The old adage is true, 'Spoken words and sped arrows cannot be taken back.'
 Like it is said, think before you speak.

-2. Eating: because one should consume food 'to' sustain; not 'sustain forconsuming food.
+2. Eating, because one should consume food 'to' sustain, and not 'sustain toconsume food.
 Going overboard brings a hoard of health issues to the point of death.
 Be mindful while eating.

 pada vigrahaH: